 Take on your world by serving your world.

 The Service Break Experience program provides opportunities for students, faculty, and staff to practice their beliefs through service to communities around the world.
-Rooted in the four pillars of building community, doing justice, living simply, and engaging spiritually, (pre-COVID) the program boasts one Winter Break, ten domestic Alternative Spring Break, five International Immersion, and one Summer of Service experience.
+Rooted in the four pillars of building community, doing justice, living simply, and engaging spiritually.
+Pre-COVID the program boasted one Winter Break, ten domestic Alternative Spring Break, five International Immersion, and one Summer of Service experience.
+As we enter into an endemic period, our goal is to host 5 SBEs in the 2022-23 school year!

 Participants engage in an long preparation process learning about the social justice and community issues of their site, volunteering at a local nonprofit, and building community with their group before the one or two-week service-immersion experience.